pantsel/subprime-pie-charts/README.md

                 [{
                         containerId : "myChart-legend",
-                        title       : "Mobile operating Systems", // The title of the Chart columns     : ["Operating systems","Awesomness","%"], //The column names of the legend table showTotal   : true, // Whether or not to sidplay the total sum of data values totalText   : " Total :" // The text that describes the sum of data values }]
+                        title       : "Mobile operating Systems", // The title of the Chart columns     : ["Operating systems","Awesomness","%"], //The column names of the legend table.
+At least one column is required showTotal   : true, // Whether or not to display the total sum of data values totalText   : " Total :" // The text that describes the sum of data values }]
             }];